 With age the brow begins to drop, and the outside corner turns downward.
 WIth excess ptosis (drooping), the brow can push down on the upper eyelid and even begin to obstruct your vision.
 It is important to distinguish between the brow and the upper eyelid as the cause for a "tired" eye as the treatment, although complimentary, differs.

 The first option is the direct approach.
 This involves making an incision directly above the eyebrow.
 This is very rarely chosen as it leaves a noticeable scar, but for patients with facial paralysis and one eyebrow drooping, it can be a great option.
 The benefit as this is the most effective to predictably raise the brow, but the resulting scar is not usually acceptable.

 The second option is the indirect or mid forehead approach.
 This involves making two separate incisions in wrinkles present in the forehead.
 This is only an option for patients with very deep forehead wrinkles that would hide the incisions.
 Similarly to the direct approach, it can reliably raise the brow, but the scar is not usually acceptable except as noted above.

 The third option is the pretrichial (just in front of the hairline) incision.
-The nice part about this incision is that it can help to raise a high hairline at the same time that it raises the brows.
-It does lead to temporary and in some cases permanent numbness of the top of the head, but can do a nice job raising the brow and lowering a high hairline.
+The nice part about this incision is that it can help to lower a high hairline at the same time that it raises the brows.
+It does lead to temporary and in some cases permanent numbness of the top of the head, but can do a nice job raising the brow and lowering the high hairline.

 The fourth option is the coronal incision.
 This is similar to the pretrichial approach except the incision is about an inch farther back within the hair.
-This is nice in that it completely hides the incision, but it does raise the hairline which may not always be an option.
+This is nice in that it completely hides the incision, but it does raise the hairline which may not always be a good option.
 It also has the same risk of numbness as the pretrichial approach.